huntdatacenter/docs/docs/do-science/getting-started/3-configure-ssh.md

 - not a famous quotation from the literature (but could be pretty close)
 - hard to guess by intuition (even by someone who knows you well)
 - easy to remember
-- at least 3 characters have to be different from previous one (temporary passphrase)
+- at least 3 characters have to be different from your previous one (temporary passphrase)

 Oh, and, it should be unique to this site only (not to mention at least _12 characters_ long and include both _lower_ and _upper_ cases).